Podcast: Play in new window | Download | Embed

 Difference #3 – Platform

-- Unpublished authors have little or no platform.
+Unpublished authors have little or no platform.

 Difference #4 – Reading

-- Unpublished authors complain that the publishing world is ignoring their ground-breaking work.
+Unpublished authors complain that the publishing world is ignoring their ground-breaking work.

 Difference #5 – Work

-- Published authors know that the difference between Great and Lame lies in hard work.
-They know they must earn industry attention by being faithful in the little things (tweets, blog posts, magazine articles).
+There are no shortcuts to writing a great book or becoming a bestseller.
+Published authors know it takes hard work.
+They know they must earn industry attention by being faithful in the little things, such as revisions, tweets, blog posts, and magazine articles.

-- Unpublished authors feel that they are the next best thing just waiting to be discovered.
+Unpublished authors feel that they are the next best thing just waiting to be discovered.

 Difference #6 – Website

-- Unpublished authors have a free Blogger blog that they rarely update.
+Unpublished authors have a free Blogger blog that they rarely update.